 So you’re a marketer.
 And you’re trying to figure out SEO.
 Nothing fancy.
 Just the basics.

 Well, there’s good news and bad news when it comes to learning SEO basics.
 The good news is that, in the world of SEO, there are no gatekeepers.
 The SEO community is an open source of information for whoever wants to learn.
 No college courses to take and no expensive textbooks or required classes.
+For those just starting the journey, there’s even a short movie about the history of SEO that you can watch.

 That’s the good news.
 The bad news is that starting your SEO training can be overwhelming because there’s so much out there.
 Where should you start?
 Who’s a reliable source?
 How do you stay current on a skill set that changes as quickly as the technology it’s based on?